knightsUCF/CarRacing/Log.md

 Go to Canvas Scaler, and for UI scale mode choose "scale with screen size", and then for reference resolution use: x 1080, y 720.
 Then for Screen match mode use "match width or height".
 Then drag the height slider all the way to 1 for height.

+So that ensures that our logo will be lined up full screen.
+Now we will need to create another image under the canvas element, and choose simply the fill color of the background graphic.
+Then we set this size to 2000 by 2000, and dragged this element to the top over the logo, so this shows up in the background.

 # Menu Screen Order

 - Screen 1: App logo comes up first (just a static image, so if scene is taking a moment to load we will not notice any stuttering with a static image).
 This is the same logo as the app thumbnail.
 A voxel chicken.